samarthkishor/crafting-interpreters/README.md

 # Crafting Interpreters

-This is an interpreter for the Lox programming language from the book [Crafting Interpreters](https://craftinginterpreters.com/).
-The book uses Java but I'm using a mix of imperative- and functional-style OCaml to write the interpreter.
+This is a tree-walking interpreter for a subset of the Lox programming language from the book [Crafting Interpreters](https://craftinginterpreters.com/).
+The book uses Java but I'm using a mix of imperative- and functional-style OCaml to implement the interpreter.

 ## Usage